The Sentimental Agent

 The Sentimental Agent is a television drama series spin-off from Man of the World.
 It was produced in the United Kingdom in 1963 by Associated Television and distributed by ITC Entertainment.

 The series ran for 13 one-hour monochrome episodes.
-Some of the episodes were edited into a feature film Our Man in the Caribbean released in 1962.
+Some of the episodes were edited into the feature film Our Man in the Caribbean (1962).

 Plot

 The series stars Carlos Thompson as Argentinian Carlos Varela, a successful import-export agent based in London.

 Now based in London, Varela's company takes him into unusual and sometimes dangerous situations.
 Impeccably dressed, cigar smoking and using his wit, ingenuity, and charm, which would often involve a damsel in distress.
 Assisted by Chin, a resourceful Chinese manservant, and Miss Carter, an ultra-efficient secretary.

 Later episodes introduced Bill Randall, a businessman, who became the boyfriend of Miss Carter and then an employee of Varela.